adhearsion/adhearsion-website/docs/source/plugins.md

 <pre class="brush: ruby;">
 module GreetPlugin
   module ControllerMethods
-    # The methods are defined in a normal method the user will then mix in their CallControllers
+    # The methods are defined in a normal method the user will then
+    # mix in their CallControllers.
-    # The following also contains an example of configuration usage
+    # The following also contains an example of configuration usage.
+    #
     def greet(name)
       play "#{Adhearsion.config[:greet_plugin].greeting}, #{name}"
     end